-• Promotion of the Company's long-term goals, its strategy and operating plan Compensation is considered performance-based to the extent that a direct link is maintained between variable compensation and performance and that rewards are consistent with long-term stakeholder value creation.
+· Promotion of the Company's long-term goals, its strategy and operating plan

+Compensation is considered performance-based to the extent that a direct link is maintained between variable compensation and performance and that rewards are consistent with long-term stakeholder value creation.

 The fixed components of compensation will be examined at least every two years and compared to the market.
-The Board may change the amount of the fixed components for one or more of the Executives after receiving a recommendation for such from the Compensation Committee.
+The Board may change the amount of the fixed components for one or more of the Executives after receiving a recommendation for such from the Compensation Committee, and subject to the limitations set forth in this policy and applicable law.
 The change may be made if the Board concludes that such a change would promote the Company's goals, operating plans and objectives and after taking into account the business and legal implications of the proposed change and its impact on labor relations at the Company.
 Any such changes are subject to formal approval by the relevant parties.
 As for the variable components of compensation, the types and amounts of such components will be determined with the purpose of creating the maximum consistency between this Policy and Company's operating plan and objectives.

-• Creation of appropriate incentives for the Executives, considering the risk management policy of the Company
+· Creation of appropriate incentives for the Executives, considering the risk management policy of the Company